-You may wish to consider paying particular attention to minimizing your plug load usage.
+You may wish to consider paying attention to minimizing your plug load usage.
 This report makes suggestions for ECMs in this area as well as Energy Efficient Best Practices.

-There are 96 computer work stations throughout the facility.
+There are 268 computer work stations throughout the facility.
 Plug loads throughout the building include general classroom and office equipment.
-There are classroom and office typical loads such as smart boards, projectors, and various sized printers.
-There are also several coffee machines, microwaves, and mini fridges throughout the building.
-These vary in condition and efficiency.
+There are also large loads due to the various miscellaneous medical equipment in the building such as x-ray machines and hospital beds.
+There are classroom and office typical loads such as smart boards, printers, coffee machines, microwaves, mini fridges, projectors, and TVs.
+We did not note any refrigerated beverage or non-refrigerated vending machines.